- Home - Ms. Chakraborty

 - Come to class daily

-- Participate actively and ask questions as soon as you need help
+- Participate actively and ask questions in the class.

 - Keep up with your work.